 2. Improved salary

 The same Forbes article also listed tech as the number one highest paying career that also offers flexibility.
+In May 2017, the U.S. Bureau of Labor Statistics found the average hourly wages of a software developer in Omaha to be $42.80, or about $89,024 annually for a full-time position.
 Additional listings on payscale.com place the median salary for a web developer at $58,265.
-A senior project manager could make up to $99,700 a year.

 3. The opportunity to solve problems